GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Dragon's Fear** (*unique*)
 $7,000 , 8.25 lbs.
 Greatsword (large)
-A greatsword from the time when elves ruled over castles, giants roamed the land, and dragons reigned as scourages across the world.
+A greatsword from the time when elves ruled over castles, giants roamed the land, and dragons reigned as scourges across the world.
 This is a large sized greatsword of fine craftsmanship, gaining a +1 bonus for the purpose of inflicting a critical hit. *Against Drakomadiae, it is instead simply a +1 bonus.
 Against a dragon, the sword instead gains a +3 bonus.
 If it would qualify to damage armor against that creature, it also inflicts a cutting attack*.
 Many dragons will recognise the sword by looking at it.

 **Dragon's Fist** (*unique*)
 $6,700 , 2 lbs.